-In line with our general view on the banking sector, BKM has a low exposure to environmental risks (see our Environmental risks heat map2 for further information).
+In line with our general view on the banking sector, BKM has a low exposure to environmental risks (see our environmental heat map2 for further information).

-For social risks, we also place BKM in line with our general view for the banking sector, which indicates a moderate exposure (see our Social risk heat map3).
-This includes considerations in relation to the rapid and widening spread of the coronavirus outbreak, given the substantial implications for public health and safety and deteriorating global economic outlook, creating a severe and extensive credit shock across many sectors, regions and markets.
+For social risks, we also place BKM in line with our general view for the banking sector, which indicates a moderate exposure (see our social heat map3).
+This includes considerations in relation to the coronavirus outbreak, given the substantial implications for public health and safety and the severe and extensive credit shock the pandemic has caused across many sectors, regions and markets.
 In addition, the German savings and loan associations (Bausparkassen) are regularly targeted by consumer protection associations, as the banks try to terminate costly legacy client relationships, which makes them vulnerable to challenges in court.